BY-LAWS

 Article VIII — COMMITTEES

-An Activities Committee, a Technical Committee, a Public Relations committee shall be appointed annually by the President.
-Such other standing or special committees may be appointed by the Board of Directors, or a majority of the membership may be deemed necessary.
+An Activities Committee, a Technical Committee, a Public Relations Committee Chairpersons shall be appointed annually by the President.
+Such other standing or special committees may be appointed by the Board of Directors, or a majority of the membership as may be deemed necessary.

 Section 2.
 TECHNICAL COMMITTEE.
-Shall be responsible for the maintenance and upkeep of the clubs repeater and all of its associated equipment.
-It shall formulate adequate plans for distribution of any cases of interference to the other radio services were reported as caused by an amateur station operating in the area of the club jurisdiction.
-Will provide technical advice to members concerning equipment design and operating to assist in frequency observance, clean signals, uniform practice, and absence of serious radiation from club member stations.
+Shall be responsible for the maintenance and upkeep of the clubs’ repeaters and all associated equipment.
+It shall formulate adequate plans for mitigation of any cases of reported interference to Amateur Radio stations or to other radio services caused by an amateur station operating in Androscoggin County.
+The committee will provide technical advice to members concerning equipment and station design while operating to assist in frequency observance, clean signals, uniform practice, and assist club members in calculating and minimizing RF exposure from their stations.

 Section 3.
 PUBLIC RELATIONS COMMITTEE.
 Shall maintain a program to foster and guide the public relations of the club.

-The Station Trustee shall be responsible for the club license in the use of the same.
-He/She shall be entitled to free membership for as long as he/she remains Station Trustee.
+The Trustee shall be responsible for the club license and the use of the same.
+He/She shall be entitled to free membership for as long as he/she remains Trustee.
+The Trustee will be appointed in writing by the current Board of Directors and remain as the Trustee until a new one is appointed by the Board of Directors.
+He/she will also be the second name on the club bank account as a backup to the Treasurer in his or her absence.

 Article X — DUES